Order one of our free resource packs today! Fill out the form here.

 Drug & Alcohol

-If the hepatitis C virus is not identified and treated this can lead to liver damage, cancer, and death.
-There are a number of risk factors for hepatitis C and people do not always recognise they have the infection due to a lack of symptoms.
+If viral hepatitis is not identified and managed, or treated, this can lead to liver damage, cancer, and death.
+There are a number of ways viral hepatitis can be transmitted, and people do not always recognise they have the infection due to a lack of symptoms.
 The only way to know is to engage people in testing.

 Want to learn more about Assessed as Not Appropriate to Offer as a way of recording a hep C intervention on NDTMS?
 Then watch this explainer video.